PrajnaAvidya/prompt-shaper/README.md

 ```
 This will render the contents of the string variable: {{stringVariable}}

-This will render the contents of the number variable: {{numberVariable}}

 This will render the contents of the multiline variable, and the @ symbol means it will be rendered as raw text (will not be parsed): {{@multilineVariable}}
 ```